-Exploration Adventure (XA) is the latest addition to Hamilton’s existing pre-orientation trips (OA and AA).
-As a new pre-orientation option, XA trips will be theme- or subject-based while sharing the same goal of OA and AA to create a small-group bonding experience for incoming students.
-Most will be facilitated in part by a Hamilton faculty member or administrator.
+Exploration Adventure (XA) is the latest addition to Hamilton’s orientation program trips (OA and AA).
+XA trips are theme- or subject-based while sharing the same goal of OA and AA to create a small-group bonding experience for incoming students.
+Each trip is led by two student leaders, and many will be facilitated in part by a Hamilton faculty member or administrator.
 Trips with an asterisk will segue into a first year class.
 The planned 2014 trips are listed here.

 An exploration of defining moments in the American understanding of freedom: abolition of slavery, human rights for women, marriage equality for the homosexual community.
 Travels will take us to such upstate NY treasures as the National Abolitionist Hall of Fame, the Women's Rights National Historic Park, the home of Harriet Tubman ("Conductor" of the Underground Railroad) and Rochester, NY – home to Frederick Douglass, Susan B. Anthony and the Downtown United Presbyterian Church, a focal point in the fight for marriage equality.
 Hiking and service projects may be included along the way.
 Participants will be enrolled in a first year course (RELST 133) which will continue reflecting on these themes.

 This off-campus adventure invites students to explore mindfulness, yoga, and reflective writing as we investigate local food organizations in the Mohawk Valley.
 Integrating visits to such institutions as community gardens, organic farms, farmer's markets, food cooperatives, and restaurants that emphasize local foods, our group would be investigating the relationship between local agriculture, community nutrition wellness programs, and individual health.
 Yoga, gardening, cooking, and writing would be part of the program.